 The D-Eye Retina macro-lens adapter (ophthalmoscope) for iPhone allows eyecare professionals to photograph or make videos of the inner eye.
 Within seconds, an ophthalmologist can diagnose a range of eye disorders without dilating pupils.

-As you can see, eye care professionals do more than prescribe and fit eyewear.
+As you can see, vision care professionals do more than prescribe and fit eyewear.
 When getting eye exams, speak up about issues that concern you, even if extra tests may cost more.
 What will you do about chronic floaters?
 In most cases nothing.
 For patients that undergo vitrectomy, the road to recovery is several months.
-Discuss options with your doctor for A Bit More Healthy eyes.
+Discuss options with your eye doctor.

 - When To Call The Doctor About Floaters in Your Eye. webmd.com